sitrox/rails_ops/README.md

 ### Updating models

-For creating models, you can use the base class {RailsOps::Operation::Model::Update} which is an extension of the `Load` base class.
+For updating models, you can use the base class {RailsOps::Operation::Model::Update} which is an extension of the `Load` base class.